samanajd2/OpenVPN-XOR-windows/README.rst

-This is forked from openvpn-build with adding latest Tunnelblick Xor patch
+This is forked from openvpn-build with adding latest Tunnelblick Xor scramble obfuscation Patch